 - A careful assessment is needed to find out what has happened and what support and protection will best help the family.

 - As a result it can be difficult to avoid some intrusion into family life.

 - A social worker will ask questions about the family circumstances; consider the frequency and the seriousness of the incident and the effect on the child or young person.

 - All of these factors will help to decide what should happen next to support and protect the child / young person and their family.

 We are all responsible for keeping children safe

-Professionals are not solely responsible for protecting children.
-Traditionally, social workers have been expected to make sure that children and young people are safe.
-In order to do this well, they rely on information from parents, family, other professionals and the local community who all play an important part in identifying concerns about those close to them.
-This helps to make sure that they are offered support before the situation becomes far worse.
+Professionals are not solely responsible for protecting children, but in order to help them they rely on information from parents, family, other professionals and the local community who all play an important part in identifying concerns about those close to them.

 Any information you give will be treated with care.
 Any details including your name will not be revealed unless the child's safety requires it.

 Even if you don't give your name, we can still make enquiries into the child's care and welfare.
 But withholding your name may make it more difficult for those looking into the concerns.

 Reporting concerns about a child rarely results in the child being removed from home.
 This is not the main aim of child protection investigations and rarely happens.
 Social workers can only remove children from home with a court order, having demonstrated that there is serious and immediate risk.
 In emergency situations the police have power to remove a child for no more than 24 hours.